Kaldei/KDN/source/content/clouds/AWS Cheat Sheet SAA-003.md

 * Aurora is Highly Available: 2 copies of data are kept in each AZ with a minimum of 3 AZ.
 * Aurora Serverless v2 scales compute capacity automatically based on actual usage, **down to zero when not in use**.

+---

+### DynamoDB

+* DynamoDB is highly scalable.

+* There are 2 read types:

+  * **Query (using Index):** I know what I'm looking for.
+  * **Scan:** Scan all the database to find what I'm looking for.
+* An Index is composed of 2 keys:

+  * The **Partition Key** is used to group the data.
+Data with the same Partition Key is stored together (this allows to query a "partition" in 1 query).
+  * The **Sort Key** is optional, it determines the way data with the same Partition Key is stored.
+* For better performance, the keys have to be well architected in order to use Queries instead of Scanning the database.

+* AWS offers the ability to add a secondary Index (warning, paid by hour).

 # Storage